UMD: A Globally Connected University

 - ENSP489Z: Special Topics in Environmental Science and Policy: Environmental Sustainability

 Dr. Joseph Sullivan has been involved in teaching, research, and extension at UMD for 31 years.
 Dr. Sullivan has created valuable multidisciplinary connections through his involvement in numerous committees that will aid him in advancing the educational enterprise within the college.
 If you are interested in this course but do not meet the eligibility requirements, reach out to Dr. Joseph Sullivan to discuss your interest.
-For general questions, please contact EA Short-term Programs.
+For general questions, please contact the Global Classrooms team.